Saylermb/git_sftp_update/README.md

-#### Scrypt for update remote storage with sftp connect in github Action
+#### Scrypt for update remote repository with sftp-connections in github-action

 ##### How this work: